Pivoines et Rhododendrons

 Subject

 Signed in the plate: ‘Jules Jacquement’.
-Inscription top left, ‘No.4’.
-Inscription below the plate: 'J Jacquemart Inv. et Sculp., Gazette des Beaux-arts, Pivoines et Rhododendrons, Imp.
+Inscription top left, ‘No.4’. below the plate: 'J Jacquemart Inv. et Sculp., Gazette des Beaux-arts, Pivoines et Rhododendrons, Imp.
 A. Salmon.
 Paris.'

 Printing